Have a dispute with your car insurance provider? Here’s what you can do about it.

 The FOS was in favour of neither of the parties, so instead mediated between them to sort out a plan that worked for both.
 The insurer was ordered to cover the costs, as per the terms of the policy, and Mark was ordered to pay off the excess in affordable monthly instalments.

 Generally, you should not make a complaint until you have been through the insurer’s internal dispute resolution process.
-Doing so streamlines the FOS procedures, and shows that you have made an effort to reach an agreement.
+Doing so streamlines the AFCA procedures, and shows that you have made an effort to reach an agreement.

 In each stage, an agreement may be reached.
 If not, the dispute keeps progressing through the stages.